- UWAL Info

 Services and Rates

 The University of Washington Aeronautical Laboratory (UWAL) is a subsonic wind tunnel testing organization.
-As a self-supporting university auxiliary enterprise,, UWAL charges its customers in order to pay its employees and to fund maintenance and upgrades to its facilities.
-This guide describes the most common services UWAL provides for its customers at UWAL’s main facility, the Kirsten Wind Tunnel.
+As a non-state funded, non-tuition funded, UW auxiliary enterprise, UWAL charges its customers in order to pay its overhead, support operations, and fund upgrades to its facilities.
+This guide describes the most common services UWAL provides for its customers at UWAL's main facility, the Kirsten Wind Tunnel.
 UWAL also has access to other facilities and is capable of providing additional services.
 Please contact UWAL if you have special testing requirements.

 |Electronic Pressure Scanning (EPS)|

 |EPS Setup and Usage||

 $100 per power-on hour

 Reg.
 Occ. for air-out time during std. shift